dicomsmart/slate/source/index.html.md

 #### Imaging Service Rquest
 Field | Information | Required
 ----- | ----------- | --------
 controlNumber | Identification number of the imaging service request.
 This field becomes the Control Number of each requested study.
-This value must unequivocally identify a single imaging service request and can not be repeated. | Yes date | Date of the request, format yyyyMMdd. | No, if no date is provided, the current date is used. time | Time of the request, format HHmmss. | No, if no time is provided, the current time is used. prediag | Reason for Visit. | No custom1 | Custom field, to be used freely | No priority | Possible values STAT,HIGH,ROUTINE,MEDIUM,LOW. | No, ROUTINE is the default value ptype | Administrative ID of the Patient Type, if the administrative ID that is provided does not match an existing Type of Patient, the value is ignored. | No ref | Administrative ID of an existing Referring Physician. | No, but, if present, must be from a valid user from the Department. department | Administrative ID of Department. | Yes.
+This value must unequivocally identify a single imaging service request and can not be repeated | Yes date | Date of the request, format yyyyMMdd | No, if no date is provided, the current date is used time | Time of the request, format HHmmss | No, if no time is provided, the current time is used prediag | Reason for Visit | No custom1 | Custom field, to be used freely | No priority | Possible values STAT,HIGH,ROUTINE,MEDIUM,LOW | No, ROUTINE is the default value ptype | Administrative ID of the Patient Type, if the administrative ID that is provided does not match an existing Type of Patient, the value is ignored | No ref | Administrative ID of an existing Referring Physician | No, but, if present, must be from a valid user from the Department department | Administrative ID of Department | Yes.
 Must be a valid department ID

 #### Patient
 Field | Information | Required
 ----- | ----------- | --------
-patientId | Patient ID. | Yes
+patientId | Patient ID | Yes
-otherId | Alternative Patient ID. | No givenName | Patient Name. | Yes
+otherId | Alternative Patient ID | No givenName | Patient Name | Yes
-familyName | Patient Last Name. | Yes birthdate | Patient Birthdate, format yyyyMMdd. | Yes email | Patient email address.
-Make sure it is a valid email address. | No phone | Patient phone number. | No address | Patient Address. | No sex | Possible Values F, M or O. | No, defaults to O
+familyName | Patient Last Name | Yes birthdate | Patient Birthdate, format yyyyMMdd | Yes email | Patient email address.
+Make sure it is a valid email address | No phone | Patient phone number | No address | Patient Address | No sex | Possible Values F, M or O | No, defaults to O

 #### Requested Study
 Field | Information | Required
 ----- | ----------- | --------
 code | Administrative ID of the requested procedure.
-At least of the provided codes must be from valid and active procedures. | Yes placerOrderNumber | This value must uniquely identify this particular requested study, not just inside the imaging service request but globally. | Yes price | Format ####.## | No assignedRadiologist | Administrative ID of an existing Radiologist. | No, but, if present, must be from a valid user that belongs to the Department. externalPortalAccessCode | Access code provided to the patient used to locate what’s going to be the resulting study through the portal. | No, must be unique if provided comments | The Comments attribute is intended to transmit non-structured information, which can be displayed to the operator of the Modality. | No
+At least of the provided codes must be from valid and active procedures | Yes placerOrderNumber | This value must uniquely identify this particular requested study, not just inside the imaging service request but globally | Yes price | Format ####.## | No assignedRadiologist | Administrative ID of an existing Radiologist | No, but, if present, must be from a valid user that belongs to the Department. externalPortalAccessCode | Access code provided to the patient used to locate what’s going to be the resulting study through the portal | No, must be unique if provided comments | The Comments attribute is intended to transmit non-structured information, which can be displayed to the operator of the Modality | No

 ### Errors

 Code | Meaning
 ---- | -------
 401 Unauthorized | Invalid token or secret.
-This could also be returned if the used token is limited to one Department and the Imaging Service Request being created belongs to a different one.
+This could also be returned if the used token is limited to one Department and the Imaging Service Request being created belongs to a different one
 400 Bad Request | Unable to process the request, probably due to some validation error.
-The message will contain more information.
+The message will contain more information
-422 Unprocessable Entity | This will be returned if at least one of the requested studies is using a repeated Order Placer Number or if another Imaging Service Request already exists with the given control number.
+422 Unprocessable Entity | This will be returned if at least one of the requested studies is using a repeated Order Placer Number or if another Imaging Service Request already exists with the given control number

 ## Deleting